mktexan/node-myq/README.md

-A module for the Chamberlain myQ garage door opener.
+A module for the Chamberlain - MyQ Smart Garage Hub

 # Install